SethSmigelski/under-the-weather/README.md

 No. To retrieve fresh weather data every time a widget page loads, you can uncheck "Enable Cache" under the plugin's advanced settings.
 The caching system provides a great benefit for reducing API hits, but turning off this function during your initial widget setup may be useful.

+### Will my website ever show yesterday's weather If I set a long cache time?

+Cinderella's magic disappears at midnight, and weather caches expire at midnight too.
+Visitors should never see a cache of the previous day's forecast.

+For example, if you set the cache expiration time to 8 hours and a weather cache is created at 10 p.m. on a Friday (using the weather location's time), that cache will expire at midnight, and someone visiting the site the next day at 5 a.m. will not see the previous day's cache even though fewer than 8 hours have passed.

+The plugin uses whichever expiration time is **shorter** to provide the most effective caching.
+You control the maximum cache duration with the "Cache Expiration Time" slider.
+However, to ensure your visitors never see yesterday's weather, the plugin also calculates the time until midnight in the widget's local timezone.
+If the time until midnight is shorter than your slider setting, the cache will expire at midnight.

 ### The weather isn't updating.
 Why?

 The plugin caches the weather data on your server to improve performance and reduce API calls.
 The data will only be fetched again after the "Cache Expiration Time" you set on the settings page has passed.
 If you need to force an immediate update, go to **Settings > Under The Weather** and click the "Clear All Weather Caches" button.